Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 Can You Use a VPN and Proxy Together?

-Technically speaking, you don’t require to club these two.
-If you’re using VPN, you’re already experiencing the capabilities of a proxy.
-So, there is no point in using them together.
+Technically speaking, you don’t need to combine these two.
+If you’re using a VPN, you’re already experiencing the capabilities of a proxy, so there is no point in using them together.
 However, there is no hard and fast rule that you can’t pair these two.
-You can.
-But it will only complicate things.
+You can, but it will only complicate things.

 VPN v/s Proxy – As per Redditors